CyrilLeblanc/trilium-kanban/README.md

 - Double click on board title to edit it.
 - Button to add cards.
 - Custom template for Kanban view (easy setup).
+- Icons for cards.
+- Custom colors for cards.

 [Demo](screenshots/README.md)